Painting your nails

 Picking your nose

 eggeegg/ShutterstockWhen and where you apply or re-apply your makeup makes all the difference when it comes to proper etiquette.
 For example, if you're waiting for the check at a restaurant, it's completely fine to re-apply your lipstick or lip gloss, but anything more, like mascara or powder, should be done in the bathroom.
 If you're riding on public transportation on your way to work, Swann believes it's permissible to apply most makeup products like you would at home.
 "As long as you keep your space contained, then knock yourself out," she says.
 "It's what our world looks likes today."
 Just be careful that you don't accidentally put lipstick on your cheek, or poke out an eye with your mascara wand, should the train or bus come to a sudden stop.
-And avoid making these 12 makeup mistakes that make you look sloppy.
+These are the 6 gross habits that can actually be healthy.